-- for CDOR advances and Canadian dollar prime advances, the margins are between 350 and 500 basis points ("bps"); - for LIBOR advances and US dollar prime advances, the margins range from 325 to 475 bps; and standby fees on any undrawn borrowing capacity are between 50 and 87.5 bps per annum.

-The applicable margins and standby fees depend on the Company's debt-to-EBITDAX ratio as of the previous quarter end.
+- for CDOR advances and Canadian dollar prime advances, the margins are between 350 and 500 basis points ("bps"); - for LIBOR advances and US dollar prime advances, the margins range from 325 to 475 bps; and except that, pursuant to amendments agreed in the fourth quarter of 2019, the applicable margin for the period between December 1, 2019 and March 31, 2020 is fixed at 500 bps for all advance types.
+Standby fees on any undrawn borrowing capacity are between 50 and 87.5 bps per annum.
+The applicable margins (except as fixed for the period ending March 31, 2020) and standby fees depend on the Company's debt-to-EBITDAX ratio as of the previous quarter end.